cloudfoundry/stratos/docs/developers-guide.md

 - A front-end UI that runs in your web browser.
 This is written in [Typescript](https://www.typescriptlang.org/) and uses the [Angular](https://angular.io/) framework.
 - A back-end that provides a web-based API to the front-end.
 This is written in Go.

-Depending on what you are contributing, you will need to develop with the front-end, back-end ot both.
+Depending on what you are contributing, you will need to develop with the front-end, back-end or both.

 ## Frontend Development

-### Intro to the stack
+### Introduction to the stack

 Have a look through the [Env + Tech](developers-guide-env-tech.md) page to get acquainted with some of the new technologies used in v2.
 These include video's, tutorials and examples of Angular 2+, Typescript and Redux.
 There's also some advice on helpful plugins to use if